jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4450

+> "Too many ti.es you can get spam messages such as emails from certain things and it's so annoying .
+Very satisfied."
+>
+> - Participant 4459

 #### Uncertain About Data Removal Effectiveness (43%)

-Skepticism dominates this group's experience, with participants questioning whether their data was truly deleted or if removal efforts made any real difference.
-Concerns about data reappearing on the same sites within days outweigh initial relief from taking action.
-Technical complexity and lack of transparency in the removal process create frustration, as participants mention not knowing how to verify results or feeling unsure about outcomes.
-This uncertainty represents a significant opportunity for services that provide clear confirmation and ongoing monitoring of data removal success.
+Significant skepticism persists among participants who attempted data removal but remain unsure whether their information was truly deleted.
+Technical complexity and lack of transparency rank as primary frustrations, with participants noting data reappears on the same sites within days or questioning how 'deleted' information really is.
+Nearly half of this group expresses mixed feelings, using phrases like 'yes and no,' 'hit or miss,' or 'not sure about the process.'
+Concerns about ongoing tracking, cookies, and persistent digital footprints dominate feedback.
+This uncertainty signals a critical need for clearer confirmation mechanisms and educational resources about data removal verification.

 **Quotes:**